Bindnagles Evangelical Lutheran Church

 Bindnagle Evangelical Lutheran Church is a historic Evangelical Lutheran church located in North Londonderry Township, Lebanon County, Pennsylvania.
 It was built in 1803 and is a two-story brick building measuring 36 by 48 ft.
 It is in the Georgian style.
 Also on the property is a contributing cemetery, with the oldest burial dated to 1774.
+It is a congregation of the Chicago-based Evangelical Lutheran Church in America.

 It was added to the National Register of Historic Places in 1975.
+The building has been a subject of conservation work.